Ephraim-Kamau/Blog-Post/README.md

 ### Support and Contact Details

-For more information, questions or help, feel free to contact me on via email me at kephraim19@gmail.com
+For more information, questions or help, feel free to contact me via email: kephraim19@gmail.com

 ### Licence
 Copyright(c) 2019 Ephraim Kamau